How To Identify The 10 Most Common UK Garden Weeds

 Bugloss - also called Viper’s Bugloss and Green Alkanet - is an attractive plant with tiny blue flowers.
 However it multiplies very quickly (the seeds can be transported on clothing or animal fur) and has strong, deep roots so can become invasive.
 Bugloss thrives in cool, damp conditions so you might have a problem with it around a pond.
 Dig deeply to remove all the roots and keep checking as seeds will probably remain in the soil.

-Dangerous and Notifiable Weeds
+3 Dangerous Weeds

 Introduced by the Victorians, who thought it was pretty, this plant is so invasive that it’s illegal to grow it or even move soil which contains its seeds.
 It grows so fast that it quickly wipes out all other plant life in the area.
 Pull it up by the roots and burn it.
 Do NOT compost it or put it in a green waste bin.